az4521/TachiyomiAzIOS/README.md

 Only add repositories whose contents you trust.
 Extensions execute code inside the bundled JVM compatibility environment and can make network requests.

+## Backups

+TachiyomiAZ iOS uses `.tachibk` as its backup format.
+Restoring a backup merges it into the existing library.
+Existing read chapters stay read, while chapters marked read by the backup are promoted to read.

+Create or restore backups from **Settings → Backups**.

+---

 ## How Suwayomi is used

 TachiyomiAZ iOS uses part of